silasjul/Asteroids/README.md

 ## Description

 Asteroids is a component-based arcade-style game developed using Java and JavaFX as part of a university course.
 It features core components such as Player, Enemy, Asteroids, Weapon/Bullet, and Rendering/Drawing.
 The game challenges players to survive in an alien infested space in a spaceship through an asteroid field.
-The challenge for the project was that
+The challenge for this project was using ServiceLoaders to dynamically load game components.
+I used a cool free asset-packs made by [Foozle](https://foozlecc.itch.io/).
+I had a blast making this game!

 ## Requirements